boraikizoglu/react-native-login-screen/README.md

 ![demo](https://raw.githubusercontent.com/dwicao/react-native-login-screen/master/demo.gif)

 ## This repo is redesigned by me for expo, react navigation and firebase integration.
 ## View had some bugs.
-For example, it wasn't able to click create account text.
+For example, user wasn't able to click create account text.
 It is fixed.

 ## My Todo